ServiceNow/osaka/README.md

-## Reproducing the Evaluation results
+## Reproducing the Evaluation results using Haven-ai:

+first, install haven-ai if you don't have it:

+`pip install --upgrade git+https://github.com/haven-ai/haven-ai`

 for Omniglot (Table 5) and Tiered-ImageNet (Table 3), run: